Back to all posts

 "But I'm an Engineer, Not a Policy Person"

 I thought the same thing.
-Then I realised I'd been doing policy-adjacent work for years without calling it that.
+Then I realized I'd been doing policy-adjacent work for years without calling it that.

-• Risk assessment — you already think about failure modes.
-AI policy formalises that into auditable documentation.
+• Risk assessment - you already think about failure modes; AI policy formalizes this into auditable documentation.

 • Technical communication - translating "the model has a 12% false positive rate on underrepresented demographics" into language a board can act on.

-What you need to learn: policy writing that survives legal review, compliance mapping from regulation to technical controls, and stakeholder management across engineering, legal, product, and executive teams.
+What you'll need to learn: policy writing that survives legal review, mapping compliance from regulation to technical controls, and stakeholder management across engineering, legal, product, and execs.
 But the foundation?
 You already have it.

 First Steps

-You don't need a certification to start.
-You need portfolio pieces that demonstrate competence.
+You don't need a certification to get started, but you do need portfolio pieces that demonstrate competence.

 1. Audit an AI tool you use.
-Pick something — a hiring platform, a content moderation tool, a recommendation engine.
-Document what data it uses, what decisions it makes, what could go wrong, and what controls exist.
-Write it up as a structured risk assessment.
+Pick one of the following: a hiring platform, a content moderation tool, or a recommendation engine.
+Document what data it uses and what decisions it makes, what could go wrong and what control measures are available, and write it down in the form of a structured risk assessment.

 2. Write a sample policy.
-Draft an internal AI usage policy for a hypothetical company.
-Cover data privacy, bias testing, human oversight requirements, and incident response.
-Use the NIST AI RMF as your structure.
+Draft an internal AI usage policy for a hypothetical company, covering data privacy, bias testing, human oversight requirements, and incident response using the NIST AI RMF as your structure.

 Why This, Why Now

 This is the first in a series on AI ethics policy.
-Next: four real cases where AI hiring tools discriminated against candidates — and what a proper audit would have caught.
+Next: four cases where AI hiring tools discriminated against candidates—and what a proper audit would have caught.

 References